Danilo-Mugnaini/Danilo-Mugnaini/README.md

 **Office 365 Pro**: Excel, Word, PowerPoint – you name it, I've mastered it.

-## Currently Learning
+## Currently Learning Cybersecurity
-🔒 Cybersecurity: On a mission to become a Security Analyst.
+🔒 On a mission to become a Security Analyst.
 Studying hard to make the cyber world a safer place, one line of code at a time.

-## Fun Facts
-I thrive on caffeine and code.
-My coffee mug is basically an extension of my hand.

-Windows or Linux?
-Why not both!
-I switch between them like a pro.

-I have a knack for turning tech jargon into plain English – because why should tech be intimidating?

 ## Let's Connect!

 Feel free to check out my repositories, star the ones you like, and maybe even collaborate on something cool!
-You can also find me on LinkedIn where I occasionally post tech tips and tricks, career updates, and the occasional meme.
+You can also find me on LinkedIn where I  post career updates and a occasional meme.

 Happy coding! 🚀